 So in order to help us all become more responsible essential oil users, today I’ll be sharing 7 common mistakes that people make when using essential oils.
-Avoiding these 7 things can go a long way toward ensuring your personal safety, and the safety of the people and animals you live with! :-)
+Avoiding these 7 essential oil mistakes can go a long way toward ensuring your personal safety, and the safety of the people and animals you live with! :-)

 A Quick Note About Safety & Essentials by Jillee Products

 Safety and purity were two of my top priorities when creating my Essentials by Jillee oils and oil blends.
 That’s why each product page for my oils and oil blends features warnings (as applicable) about hot oils, phototoxic oils, and more.
 Warnings like these make it easier to avoid making many of the mistakes you’ll see listed below.

 7 Mistakes To Avoid When Using Essential Oils